Fairchild F-46

+The aircraft was re-engined with the Pratt & Whitney R-985 Wasp Junior in 1947.

 Design

 The Model 46 is a low-wing, cabin aircraft, with conventional landing gear and structures made using Duramold processes.
 The fuselage is constructed of two halves bonded together.
 The wings use wooden spars with plywood covering.
 The control surfaces use aluminum frames with aircraft fabric covering.
 A 50 u.s.gal fuel tank was mounted in each wing.

 Operational history

 In 1947 the Model 46 prototype was re-engined with a Pratt & Whitney R-985 and flown for ten years.